OriginCodeAcademy/express-mongo-intro/slides.md

 * What is MongoDb

+* Installation

 * CRUD operations

-* Wire up app

-* Using Mongoose and a Schema
+* Native mongodb driver

 ---